In The News at Xavier University

-Bruce Miller of the Center for Corporate Success will be the keynote speaker at the 2nd International Conference on Project Management December 6-11 in Moscow, Russia.
-Over 1000 participants are anticipated from more than 25 countries, representing corporate, academic, and government organizations.
-Miller will speak on the topic, "The Right Choice: Making Better Portfolio Management Decisions."
+Bruce Miller, managing partner of Xavier’s Center for Corporate Success, was the keynote speaker at the conference 2nd International Conference on Project Management, held December 6 -11 2007 in Moscow.
+Over 1,000 participants from 25 countries attended.
+Miller spoke on "The Right Choice: Making Better Portfolio Management Decisions."